jaanga/moving-manuals/index.md

 <iframe src='kallax-wall-bracket/index.html' ></iframe>

 # full screen demo: [Wall Bracket zoom-in]( kallax-wall-bracket/index.html )

-An assembly detail.
+One of the assembly detail.
 Rendered with raw colors.
-Four shory videos rather than a long single video.
+Four short videos rather than a long single video.
+Click the buttons to watch the action.

 ### Things you can do

-* Use for fingers or mouse to look from under the shelf
+* Use your fingers or mouse to look from under the shelf
-* Switch back abd forth between whole shelf assemble and detail assembly
+* Switch back and forth between whole shelf assemble and detail assembly
+* Return to the main assembly script then come back to here

 <iframe src='poang-rocking/index.html' ></iframe>

 # full screen demo: [Poang Rocking Chair]( poang-rocking/index.html )

+What is this pile of things on the floor?
+Click om 'Toggle Assembly' and watch the magic happen!

+Where does each screw go?
+And how can I tell if I am using the correct one?
+Click 'Toggle Hardware' to turn the tiny hardware pieces into giants!

 ### Things you can do